Friday 16th June 2023 at 16.00 BST / 17.00 CEST

 Annaclaudia’s project aimed at mapping and analysing the bottom-up practices of resistance and social justice in the movement developed in the Tohoku region in Japan, as a reaction to the Central Government’s decision to build a 400km long and 15-18m high seawall along the coast, as coastal protection following the tsunami in 2011.
 She also explores how its construction has also divided the the communities’ opinion.

-Louis Braddock and Zuzanna Zgierska, The Royal Academy of Art, Out of Focus: Cinematic Readings of a Shaken Landscape”
+Louis Braddock Clarke and Zuzanna Zgierska, The Royal Academy of Art, Out of Focus: Cinematic Readings of a Shaken Landscape”

 “Out of Focus” is the title of an experimental documentary film, which samples the shifts in iron magnetism in Greenland to navigate the intersections of climate change, mineral extraction, indigenous cosmology and post-colonialism.
 Focusing on Cape York in Greenland, the project draws from the Inuit cosmology of silla, meaning ‘breath of life’.
 According to indigenous stories, the breath of every living being is borrowed from the sky and the air around them.